-From a hospital administrator’s view, the introduction of an electronic medical records (EMR) system may seem daunting.
-However, the $14.6 billion in federal grant funding aims to make this conversion to digital records management less painful for hospitals.
+While from a hospital administrator’s view the introduction of an electronic medical records (EMR) system may seem daunting, federal grant funding aims to make this conversion to digital records management less painful for hospitals.

 HITECH mandated that hospitals must provide evidence of EMR system conversion for 80% of patients in order to receive further grant funding.

 As the adoption of electronic medical records continues, it is important that healthcare providers convert to digital records management, to benefit both the patient and the healthcare provider.

 Here are some of the benefits of converting to electronic medical records from several perspectives:

 - The transfer of medical records between offices is less time-consuming and much more efficient.

 - Hospital stays are reduced with more efficient processes and automatic routing of medical information.

 - Fewer mistakes are made that could affect patient care since patient information can be easily accessed and stored from any department, hospital, or practice.

 - Processing medical records electronically allows businesses to move faster and function more efficiently, reducing administrative costs.

 - Storing patient records electronically is significantly less expensive than storing and securing records onsite or utilizing an offsite medical storage facility.